mixmaxhq/erik/README.md

   ],

   /**
-   * Path to your bundled and processed test suite.
+   * Path to your bundled test suite.
+This should be an IIFE.
    */
   bundledSpecPath: 'spec/client/tests.js',